Home

 Q. I like to have my tables arranged in a specific way that suits my display.
 How can I make sure I can have it that way?

 A. We can make no guarantees as to your exact location in the facility or how we can arrange your space.
 However, if you send us a sketch or description, we will make every effort to accommodate you.
-Our bottom line is to maximize the number of vendors and exhibitors we can comfortably fit inside this facility, so if your space needs are unnecessarily wasteful, we will ask you to modify your requirements.
+Please note that wall space is very limited!

 Q. We have a large/irregularly sized modular layout; can we fit it in at your show?